johnerinjery/mangadex-dl/README.md

 mangadex-dl enables you to : </br>

 - Download manga from [mangadex.org](https://mangadex.org/) using manga-urls or chapter-urls
+- Any translation availiable on mangadex can be downloaded
+- Provides a data saver option
+- Higher quality downloads are also availiable
 - Multiple chapters can be downloaded using manga urls
 - Single chapters can be downloaded using chapter-urls
 - Downloaded manga can be saved as PDFs or as images